Value Investing – Business and Economic Principles

 The value investing concept was initially developed by Benjamin Graham in his first edition of Security Analysis written in 1934.
 The core premise of value investing is ascertaining what the intrinsic value of a particular stock equals.
 It is essential to purchase the stock at a low price in order to maximize a return on investment.
 In the revised edition of Security Analysis updated in 1962, Benjamin Graham identified a formula to calculate intrinsic value with stock:

 Value = Earnings times (a constant of 8.5 plus two times an average expected growth rate over the next seven years).

 Since the time period of the formula’s presentation, there have been many documented reviews and suggested modifications.
 One significant exception to the formula is that it does not take into consideration the time value of money.
 However, the formula is still accepted as the prima facie standard to this day.
 With the inclusion of financial analysis, industry knowledge and patience; value investing is considered the irrefutable leader of investing methodology.

-Business Economics takes this formula and along with other intrinsic valuation algorithms educates the investor about this proven systematic method to buy and sell stocks.
+Value Investing – Business and Economic Principles takes this formula and along with other intrinsic valuation algorithms educates the investor about this proven systematic method to buy and sell stocks.
 This method is rooted in four core principles:

 - Risk Reduction – Buy only high quality stocks;

 - Intrinsic Value – The underlying assets and operations are of good quality and performance;

 - Financial Analysis – Use core financial information, business ratios and key performance indicators to create a high level of confidence that recovery is just a matter of time;

 - Patience – Allow time to work for the investor.